Manage Dashboard and Viz Extensions in Tableau Server

 Test the extension in an isolated environment

-If possible, test the extension in an environment that is isolated from your production environment and from user computers.
+If possible, Tableau recommends testing the extension in an environment that is isolated from your production environment and from user computers.
 For example, add a dashboard or viz extension to a safe list on a test computer or virtual machine that's running a version of Tableau Server that is not used for production.

 Monitor traffic created by the dashboard extension

-When you test a Network-enabled extension, use a tool like Fiddler(Link opens in a new window), Charles HTTP proxy(Link opens in a new window), or Wireshark(Link opens in a new window) to examine the requests and responses that the extension makes.
+To assess potential network calls used by a Network-enabled extension, use web debugging tools like Fiddler(Link opens in a new window), Charles HTTP proxy(Link opens in a new window), or Wireshark(Link opens in a new window) to examine the requests and responses that the extension makes.
 Make sure that you understand what content the extension is requesting.
 Examine the traffic to be sure that the extension is not reading data or code that is not directly related to the purpose of the extension.

 Thanks for your feedback!Your feedback has been successfully submitted.
 Thank you!